Advanced Topics

 Example (Skeleton):

-protected override void CleanupAudioDevice() { // Clean up audio device resources }
+protected override void CleanupAudioDevice() { // NativeApi.StopDevice(_device); // NativeApi.UninitDevice(_device); // NativeApi.UninitContext(_context); Console.WriteLine("MyNewAudioEngine: Audio device cleaned up."); }

-protected internal override ISoundEncoder CreateEncoder(string filePath, EncodingFormat encodingFormat, SampleFormat sampleFormat, int encodingChannels, int sampleRate) { // Return an instance of your custom ISoundEncoder implementation return new MyNewAudioEncoder(filePath, encodingFormat, sampleFormat, encodingChannels, sampleRate); }
+public override ISoundEncoder CreateEncoder(Stream stream, EncodingFormat encodingFormat, SampleFormat sampleFormat, int encodingChannels, int sampleRate) { // Return an instance of your custom ISoundEncoder implementation // return new MyNewAudioEncoder(stream, encodingFormat, sampleFormat, encodingChannels, sampleRate); throw new NotImplementedException(); }

-protected internal override ISoundDecoder CreateDecoder(Stream stream) { // Return an instance of your custom ISoundDecoder implementation return new MyNewAudioDecoder(stream); }
+public override ISoundDecoder CreateDecoder(Stream stream) { // Return an instance of your custom ISoundDecoder implementation // return new MyNewAudioDecoder(stream); throw new NotImplementedException(); }

 Performance Optimization